giladbi/algorithmic-trading/Rahul_Genetic_Program/README.md

 **TO DO:**
 - Add more signals (S&P, apple tweets, etc.)
 - Fix early convergence from crossover ---------------------------DONE
-- Refactor all for loops into map/reduce/filter/scan -------------PROGRESS
+- Refactor all for loops into map/reduce/filter/scan -------------DONE
 - Add colors to output -------------------------------------------DONE
-- Add graphs of average generational error and average bloat
+- Add graphs of mean generational error and best fitness----------PROGRESS
-- Add best tree output along with average generational error
+- Add best tree output along with average generational error -----DONE